Didisimmons/LILELI-QUIZ-GAME/readME.md

 We provide resources for young adults that are both instructive and understandable.
 For example, our Comics are simple and pleasant to read; these are actual stories from our community developed exclusively for you, therefore our slogan "comic made by you for you."
 We hope to solve the ongoing problem in today's society by educating everyone about the harmful consequences of abuse, and we believe that doing so will help to reduce the dangerously high rate of assaults/harassment that has been increasing on a daily basis.

-A 20-question questionnaire has been linked to the website to assess users' awareness of Consent and Sexual Harassment.
+A 20 quiz questionnaire has been linked to the website to assess users' awareness of Consent and Sexual Harassment.
 With the rising number of assault cases in the workplace, homes, friendships, and relationships, it is critical to educate everyone and guarantee that we are all educated and not violating the rights of others.

 ![overview of LILELI on all devices](assets/images/overview.png)